gravitational/careers/challenges/systems/challenge.md

 These are the areas we will be evaluating in the submission:

 * Use consistent coding style.
 We follow [Go Coding Style](https://github.com/golang/go/wiki/CodeReviewComments) for the Go language.
 If you are going to use a different language, please pick coding style guidelines and let us know what they are.
-* Create one test for authentication and another for the networking component.
-* Create one test for unhappy scenario.
+* At the minimum, create tests for authentication, networking, and unhappy scenario.
 * Make sure builds are reproducible.
 Pick any vendoring/packaging system that will allow us to get consistent build results.
 * Ensure error handling and error reporting is consistent.
 The system should report clear errors and not crash under non-critical conditions.
 * Avoid concurrency and networking errors.
 Most of the issues we've seen in production are related to data races, networking error handling or goroutine leaks.
 We will be looking for those errors in your code.